Stecathw/SpaceTourism/README.md

 ### Continued development

- - Refactoring destination page (see comments inside code both in Destinations.js and _destinations.scss).
+- Refactoring destination page (see comments inside code both in Destinations.js and _destinations.scss) by removing box div.

+- Working on perfomance and loading data and image ?
+(Lazy loading perhaps ?)

 - UX side :
   General transitions and animations.
   Horizontal scrolling on tabs and submenu (as well as finger slide on mobile device)

 - 404 error page.